 What do project managers do?

 The Project Management Institute (PMI) provides standards and resources for its 2.9 million members.
 PMI says project management is the application of knowledge, skills, tools, and techniques to project activities to meet or exceed stakeholder needs and expectations.”
-A GIS project management lifecycle has several stages.
-Each is vital to success, and the project manager oversees all of them to guide the project to completion.
+Within GIS, that mandate expands to include spatial analysis of geographic features and strict quality assurance controls for incoming data.
+A GIS project management lifecycle has several stages for complex projects.
+Each is vital to success, and the project manager oversees all project management tasks to guide the project to completion.

 Initiation